Financial Aid Frequently Ask Questions

 The eligibility for federal funds is governed by regulations from the Department of Education.
 Students are eligible for financial aid disbursements based on actual start dates for individual classes rather than the starting date of the current semester.
 Only the classes for which you have begun attendance will be included in the current disbursement.
 Please review your class schedule to determine when your classes actually begin.

-What is work-study and how do I find a work-study Job?
+What is work-study, and how do I find a work-study Job?

 Work-study is a federal student aid program that provides part-time employment while you are enrolled in school to help pay your education expenses.
 For more information, view the work-study menu on MYCVCC Portal.